TheoryMine/IsaPlanner/README.md

 done)

 You want to be familiar with [Isabele](http://isabelle.in.tum.de/) before trying to use IsaPlanner. :)

-This version of IsaPlanner is intended to work with Isabelle 2015.
+This version of IsaPlanner is intended to work with Isabelle 2015 and requires that you have a clone/download of the [Isabelle-2015 branch of isaplib](https://github.com/iislucas/isaplib/tree/Isabelle-2015) in your Isabelle contrib directory.

-Note that IsaCoSy has not yet been ported.
-This work is ongoing.

 ## Quickly playing with IsaPlanner